cbrownstein-lambda/lambda-docs-mkdocs/docs/hardware/workstations/troubleshooting.md

 #### Check the motherboard HD audio cable connection
 Reseat the HD audio cable connected to the front audio port on the bottom-left of the motherboard and make sure the cable is securely connected.

-Refer to the image below for the loaction of the HD audio cable port on your motherboard, labelled F_AUDIO:
+Refer to the image below for the loaction of the HD audio cable port on your motherboard, labelled JAUD1:

 <figure markdown="span">
   ![Vector motherboard](../../assets/images/front-audio-vector-mobo.png)